ppanko/intro-to-hpc/Glossary.md

 * _graphical user interface_ - method of interacting with the computer using images or prompts.
 * _head node_ - the computer that assists users with scheduling jobs to the main computer cluster.
 * _interactive processing_ - manually instructing a computer to run a set of commands or programs.
-* _job_ - a task given to a computer to complete, usually in the form of commands or script written in a programming language.
+* _job_ - a task given to a computer to complete, usually in the form of set of commands written in a programming language.
+* _job parameters_ - the type of resources requested by a job.
+Also indicates options for running a job.
 * _job scheduler_ - the computer program that determines queueing the submitted jobs on a computer cluster.
 * _job script_ - the file or files that execute a job.
 * _local computer_ - the computer in front of you.